Once Upon a Time in Hollywood: Plot

-In February 1969, Hollywood actor Rick Dalton, star of 1950s TV Western series Bounty Law, fears his career is fading, with his recent roles being guest appearances as villains.
-His agent Marvin Schwarz advises him to make Spaghetti Westerns in Italy, which Dalton considers beneath him.
-Dalton's best friend and stunt double, Cliff Booth – a war veteran who lives in a trailer with his pit bull, Brandy – drives Dalton around due to his DUI arrests and driver's license suspension.
-Booth struggles to find stunt work because of rumors he murdered his wife.
-Actress Sharon Tate and her husband, director Roman Polanski, have moved next door to Dalton, and Dalton dreams of befriending them to revive his career.
-That night, Tate and Polanski attend a celebrity-filled party at the Playboy Mansion.
+In February 1969, Hollywood actor Rick Dalton, a former Western TV star, copes with a fading career, his most recent roles being guest appearances as TV villains.
+Agent Marvin Schwarz suggests working in spaghetti Westerns in Italy, which Dalton considers inferior.
+Dalton's best friend, stunt double, personal assistant, and driver is Cliff Booth, a World War II special ops veteran living in a trailer with his pit bull Brandy.
+Booth struggles to find stunt work due to a past altercation with Bruce Lee, and rumors that he killed his wife.
+Although he does not know them personally, Dalton is aware that young actress Sharon Tate and her husband, director Roman Polanski, live next door.
+Dalton longs to befriend them, thinking it could reignite his career.